-A series of strong earthquakes rocked southern Iran on Saturday, killing at least five people and causing damage to dozens of buildings, state media reported.
+A series of strong earthquakes rocked southern Iran yesterday, killing at least five people, injuring over 90 others and reducing an entire village to rubble.

 The quakes, including two of magnitude 6.0, struck west of the major port city of Bandar Abbas in Hormozgan province, the US Geological Survey said.

-The first rattled an area north of the town of Dezhgan shortly after 2:00 am (2130 GMT), before a 5.7 tremor hit two hours later followed quickly by the second 6.0 magnitude quake, said the USGS.
+The first rattled an area north of the town of Dezhgan shortly after 2:00am (2130 GMT), before a 5.7 tremor hit two hours later followed quickly by the second 6.0 magnitude quake, the USGS said.

-Hormozgan governor Mehdi Dousti said five people were killed, as cited by the official news agency IRNA.
+Five people were killed, Hormozgan governor Mehdi Dousti said, quoted by official news agency IRNA.

-Dousti said most of the damage occurred in the village of Sayeh Khosh, close to the epicentre.
+Dousti told state television that the village of Sayeh Khosh, close to the epicentre, had been “completely destroyed”.

-State television said 49 people were injured and showed video footage of residential buildings reduced to rubble in Sayeh Khosh, which was plunged into darkness in a power outage.
+The broadcaster showed footage of residential buildings reduced to rubble in Sayeh Khosh, which was plunged into darkness in a power outage.

-Ambulances and other vehicles tried to navigate roads covered in debris as shocked residents took to the streets or tried to recover items from their flattened homes.
+Ambulances and other vehicles tried to navigate roads covered in rubble as shocked residents wandered through the streets.

-People also spent the night outdoors in the provincial capital Bandar Abbas, with a population of more than 500,000, located about 100 kilometres (60 miles) east of the epicentres, where long queues formed in front of gas stations, state media reported.
+People spent the night outdoors in the provincial capital Bandar Abbas — with a population of more than 500,000, located about 100 kilometres east of the epicentre — as long queues formed at gas stations there, state media reported.

 Iran sits astride the boundaries of several major tectonic plates and experiences frequent seismic activity.